Relax…It’s Legal

 Newsletter

-With the lives that most of us have these days I wonder if the art of relaxing is becoming a forgotten skill and when for our mental health and self-esteem we are listing our personal character strengths, perhaps we should also ask ourselves, “How slow can I go?”
 If sleep gives us beauty, then I reckon decelerating may put the ageing process into slow motion.
-(Not that there should be anything wrong with growing older, but yes I want to always look younger than I am.)
-I know that faffing around at home doing nothing of significance can be as boring as a child’s Sunday afternoon in the seventies, but since when did boredom become the enemy and doesn’t spontaneity spring from a substantial pause from activity?
+(Not that there should be anything wrong with growing older, but sure I want to always look younger than I am!)
+I know that faffing around at home doing nothing of significance can be boring, but since when did boredom become the enemy and doesn’t inspiration spring from a substantial pause from activity?

 Your Advert Here